in the news

 "It's huge for their self-esteem--especially for kids who aren't athletically inclined," Meyerson says.
 "In yoga, you try it, you've done it, you're perfect.
 It's great to have a place where kids can go, release some stress, release some tension and get in touch with their bodies."

-(excerpt: "Stretching Bodies, Horizons", Los Angeles Times)
+(excerpt: "Stretching Bodies, Horizons", originally seen in the Los Angeles Times)

 click any article below to view...